-Funding is contingent on continuous registration as a full-time student, continued satisfactory academic progress as determined by Faculty of Graduate Studies Regulations and Program Requirements, and fulfillment of any funding-related employment obligations.
+Funding is contingent on continuous registration as a full–time student, continued satisfactory academic progress as determined by Faculty of Graduate Studies Regulations and Program Requirements, and fulfillment of any funding-related employment obligations.

 Please visit Faculty of Graduate Studies—Funding and Awards for more information, including internal and external scholarship opportunities.

 Scholarship and Funding Opportunities

 M.A. and Ph.D. students in the Joint Graduate Program in Communication & Culture at York University are invited to apply for the Ioan Davies Award.
 This award recognizes excellence in student scholarly and/or creative research.
 It is given annually to an outstanding MA student in the Graduate Program in Communication and Culture who is in financial need and has demonstrated an interest in the topics reflected in the work of Ioan Davies: